-Table 1-1 summarizes the consolidated Mineral Resource estimates for the Rosebel mine, inclusive of the Saramacca project.
-The effective dates of the estimates are as of December 31, 2019 for the Rosebel mine and for Saramacca project.
+The effective dates of the estimates are as of December 31, 2020 for the Rosebel mine and for Saramacca Project.
 Mineral Resources and Mineral Reserves have been prepared in accordance with the Canadian Institute of Mining, Metallurgy and Petroleum (CIM) Definition Standards for Mineral Resources and Mineral Reserves dated May 10, 2014 (CIM definitions).
+Mineral Resources have reasonable prospects for eventual economic extraction.
+Mineral Resources that are not Mineral Reserves do not demonstrate economic viability.